heliofi/heliopay/README.md

 ### 3. Dynamic payment without embedded button

 If you choose to not use embedded button you can still use Helio api for registering payment.
 Please note that the blockchain transaction has to go through our smart contract.
-In inder to achieve that you can use our @heliofi/solana-adapter package.
+In order to achieve that you can use our @heliofi/solana-adapter package.
 Example:

 ```ts